sYnThRov3r/PI-Test-Mobile/README.md

 - Keeps track of your current streak of correct digits
 - Streak is maintained even when you make a wrong guess
 - Reset button to start over
-- Reveal button to show the current digit if you're stuck
+- Reveal button to show the next digit(s) if you're stuck
+- Configurable number of digits to reveal (1-1000)
+- Press Enter in the reveal count input to trigger the reveal
+- Revealed digits are added to your streak
+- Remembers your last reveal count setting
 - Resizable text box that can be adjusted to your preference
 - Contains the first 1000 digits of PI (after the decimal point)
 - Backspace key to remove the last digit